stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 toc: true
 comments: true
 layout: post
-title: Scaling Deep Reinforcement Learning to Training on a Private Cluster
+title: Scaling Deep Reinforcement Learning to a Private Cluster
 description:  Using Ray RLlib to train a deep reinforcement learning agent (PPO) in a custom environment on a private cluster.
 image: images/logos/ray.png
 categories: [python, ray, rllib, machine learning, reinforcement learning, cluster]
 ---

-{% include warning.html text="This guide is still work in progress and currently incomplete!
+{% include alert.html text="This guide is still work in progress and currently incomplete!
 Thanks already to the Ray team (particularly Alex) for [their great support](https://discuss.ray.io/t/getting-started-with-rllib-on-a-private-cluster/683)." %}

 In this blog post, I use reinforcement learning (RL) to solve a custom optimization task (here, related to coordination in mobile networks).